edmariemarr/ICOM-4015-Games-Frogger/README.md

-# Java-ICOM4015-Games-Frogger
+# FROGGER

-This is a version of Frogger made by UPRM students.
+This is a version of Frogger made by UPRM students for an Advanced Programming course.

 For the class we had to improve on many aspects of the game with a partner.